nguyendu249/web_app_django/README.md

 # Django e-commerce

+Run project with Virtual Enviroments

+- run : venv\Scripts\activate
+- and run cmd in this cmd console only to stay in Virtual Enviroments

 An e-commerce app made using django 3, sqlite and bootstrap 4.
 This app also uses several other packages like -